We Live in an increasingly digital society.

 These platforms are called Content Management Systems (CMS).

 There are many CMS out there.

 many site-builder platforms don’t generally give you access to the original source code.

-the promise of these platforms is that users will be able to build working websites with little to no
+of these platforms is that users will be able to build working websites with little to no coding knowledge.
+But

-coding knowledge.
-But while this is certainly an attractive possibility, there are a few things you should
+while this is certainly an attractive possibility, there are a few things you should understand before committing

-measures for all of the potentially thousands of sites that it hosts, making it a tempting target for
+for all of the potentially thousands of sites that it hosts, making it a tempting target for cyber criminals, possibly